Sick Note: Guide for Employers

 This means if they have been ill for more than seven consecutive days and have taken sick leave, they are under an obligation to provide you with a fit note.

-Under previous rules, fit notes were issued by GPs.
-Under new rules introduced in July 2022, fit notes can now be issued by a broader range of ‘healthcare professionals’, such as doctors, nurses, occupational therapists, pharmacists and physiotherapists.
-The employee should request the fit note from the healthcare professionals who is treating them for their illness or condition.
+Since July 2022, sick notes (officially known as ‘fit notes’) can be issued by a broad range of healthcare professionals, such as GPs, hospital doctors, nurses, occupational therapists, pharmacists and physiotherapists.
+The employee should request the note from the healthcare professionals who is treating them for their illness or condition.
+The profession should determine the patient’s fitness to work after assessing their condition.

 The fit note does not cover a ‘fit for work’ option, as such the worker does not need a fit note to confirm they can return to work after illness.